tbali0524/playground-dvtfkqgd/markdowns/php.md

 ## Coming next...

 Okay, I have to admit I was a bit biased towards _PHP_, because that is the language I know the most.
-That is why we started the exploration of interpreted languages with it, despite of the undeniable fact, that it is less fancy, than it was 10+ years ago.
+That is why we started the exploration of interpreted languages with it, despite of the undeniable fact, that it is now perceived as less fancy, than it was 10+ years ago.

 But now, it is time to move our focus to another language which is even older than _PHP_, but saw an enormous growth in popularity in the past 5+ years: **Python**!